SAFEHR-data/PIXL/cli/README.md

 ### Configuration

-The `rabbitmq` and `postgres` services are configured by setting the following environment variables (default values shown):
+The `rabbitmq` and PIXL DB `postgres` services are configured by setting the following environment variables (default values shown):

 ```sh